AndreyOvchynnikov/phonebook-redux-auth-user/README.md

-# Image finder App.
+# Phonebook App with auth user.
-It's written on Vanilla Java Script (add infinite-scroll) and use Pixabay API.
+It's written on React, use Redux and Connections API.